 Age uncertain.
 Height: 12'

 John Bartram, arguably one of America's first and greatest plantsmen, was active during the middle of the 18th century as a plant collector and botanist.
 He and Benjamin Franklin were co-founders of the American Philosophical Society, and his botanical garden near center-city Philadelphia was probably the first true botanic garden in North America.
 In 1765, he and his son William discovered a colony of beautiful flowering trees near Georgia's Altamaha River.
 On a later trip, William collected seed from the trees, returning to Philadelphia in 1777 (the year of his father's death).
 Despite extensive travels throughout the South, neither John nor William ever saw the tree growing in another location, and by 1803, even the colony that they had discovered had disappeared.
 Rumors of the tree's continued existence continued until 1840, after which it was considered to be extinct.
 The tree, named Franklinia in honor of John's friend, survives today only through the seed collected by William.
 It is a member of the tea family, but its relationship to other genera is still unclear.
-One of America's most beautiful native trees, with excellent fall color and handsome bark, in addition to the striking flowers.
+It is one of America's most beautiful native trees, with excellent fall color and handsome bark, in addition to the striking flowers.
 Only about 5% of present-day Franklinia seed is fertile.

 5. Bald Cypress